fgassert/process-gddp/README.md

 #### Adding additional indicators or functions

 Formula and indicators are defined in `src/processgddp/formulae.py`.
-The baseline period for indicators that use a baseline, as well as change and difference indicators is defined here.
+The baseline period for indicators that use a baseline is defined here.

 ## References